Sonic Heroes: Legacy

 Sonic Heroes marked the debut of recurring Sonic character E-123 Omega, and reintroduced the obscure Chaotix.
 Its concept of switching between characters as necessary was reused in Sonic Team's Sonic Forces (2017) and Sumo Digital's Team Sonic Racing (2019); Sumo Digital cited it as inspiration for their game.
 The Seaside Hill level reappears in the 20th anniversary game Sonic Generations for PS3, Xbox 360, and Windows, while the Nintendo 3DS version includes the special stages and the Egg Emperor boss fight.
-Seaside Hill has also appeared in Mario & Sonic at the Olympic Winter Games (2009), Sonic & Sega All-Stars Racing (2010), and its 2012 sequel.
+In the game's remaster, Sonic X Shadow Generations, the Rail Canyon level and Metal Overlord boss fight return.
+Stages from the game have also appeared in various Sonic spinoff games, including Mario & Sonic at the Olympic Winter Games (2009), Sonic & Sega All-Stars Racing (2010), Sonic & All-Stars Racing Transformed (2012), the mobile game Sonic Dash (2013) and Sonic Racing: CrossWorlds (2025).